AdolfRoxler/X-PL0X/README.md

-This is a debug tool intended to test a roblox game dev's laziness (hard work meter)
+This is a debug tool intended to test a roblox game dev's laziness (hard work meter).
+Any misuse or catastrophe caused by this tool is at the responsibility of the end user.
+Not the developer.